Bhaavya/EducationalWeb/README.md

     a.
 To allow for functionality of search bar(s), connect to vpn.illinois.edu

-### Here are instructions for data/model-related files:
+### Note data/model-related files:

 Since GitHub has file size limits, we cannot upload some of the data and model-related files to GitHub.
 They must be uploaded separately (for instance, via Google Drive).
-We go over where to download these files from and which directory to place them in.
+You may have to download these files separately (please contact one of the owners for more details).